ZayarLinMaung/rompin/README.setup.md

 ### 1. Seed Initial Data

-MTerra comes with scripts to seed the database with initial data:
+Rompin comes with scripts to seed the database with initial data:

 ```bash
 # Seed only the units